Barnord/reading-notes/README.md

 I want brain work good, me think these:

--Happy Outlook Have
+*Happy Outlook Have
--Be Google Master
+*Be Google Master
--Use not Google for Learn Good
+*Use not Google for Learn Good

 ## Heading 2